ibm-cloud-docs/solution-tutorials/ios-mobile-push-analytics.md

   ```

 ## Send and monitor push notifications.
-1. Push notifications are already included in the project with
+1. Push notifications SDK is already imported into the project with

   ```
    import BMSPush